Kontinuierliche Atemüberwachung für Babys vorsorge bei plötzlichen Kindstod

 Baby breathing – why breathing movement is so crucial

 Breathing is one of the most important vital functions in humans.
-However, in babies, especially in the first few months of life, this system is not yet fully developed.
+However, in babies, especially in the first months of life, this system is not yet fully developed.
 This can affect the way babies breathe.

 In newborns, breathing occurs almost exclusively via the diaphragm muscle, as the intercostal muscles are still weak.

-That means:
+This means:

-• Babies breathe significantly faster than adults – approximately 30–50 breaths per minute (adults: 12–20).
+• Babies breathe significantly faster than adults – approx. 30–50 breaths per minute (adults: 12–20).

-Why SpO₂ measurement is not sufficient here
+Why SpO₂ measurement is not sufficient for babies

-Pulse oximeters (SpO₂ measuring devices) detect how much oxygen is bound in the blood – but not whether the baby is breathing at all.
+Pulse oximeters (SpO₂ devices) detect how much oxygen is bound in the blood – but not whether the baby is breathing at all.

-And that's precisely the problem: The oxygen level in the blood only drops with a delay, after breathing has already stopped.
+And that's precisely the problem: The oxygen level in the blood only drops with a delay after breathing has already stopped.

 • In babies, critical apnea cannot be detected immediately.

-• SpO₂ sensors are sensitive to movement, cold, or poor blood circulation in the foot and arm – which is often the case in babies.
+• SpO₂ sensors are sensitive to movement, cold, or poor circulation in the foot and arm – which is often the case in babies.

 Matching products for this blog post